enrobsop/wordpress-sync-scripts/README.md

-# Ant & PHP scripts to sync dev and live environaments
+# Ant/PHP scripts to sync dev and live environaments
 ## What does it do?
 It's a collection of Ant and PHP scripts designed to simplify switching between _dev_ and _live_ WordPress websites.
 With these scripts, a developer can use a single command to download or upload a WordPress site, along with its database (optional).
 This way, the site can be worked on without risk to the live site content.